Data Protection Lawyers

 In an era of behavioural advertising, cloud computing, location monitoring and ever-increasing risk from cyber-threats, businesses and public authorities face new challenges in achieving compliance with a rapidly evolving area of the law.
 Examples of what lies over the horizon are the implementation of Network Information Security Directive (NISD or the Cybersecurity Directive) and ePrivacy Regulation, which will replace the ePrivacy Directive.

-At ISOLAS LLP, our team of experts takes a holistic approach to assisting our clients in implementing strategies to face such challenges.
+At ISOLAS LLP, our team of data protection lawyers take a holistic approach to assisting our clients in implementing strategies to face such challenges.
 We advise a wide range of businesses including financial institutions, retailers, insurers, information service providers, technology start-ups, and government on mitigating business and legal risks associated with the aggregation, use, dissemination, transfer and storage of information.

 The breadth of ISOLAS’s expertise in this area spans across the wide range of data protection issues.
 Our dedicated team can assist on matters such as: